mgeduld/rulesoforder/README.md

 If I choose to continue, I must say "You know, I just realized I insulted you" (or whatever I did.)
 "I'm sorry.
 That was wrong of me."
 I must pause after doing that, making sure to never combine an apology with a change of subject, or it will sound like I'm fleeing from the apology.
 I should never say, "I'm sorry I attacked you, but my point is..."
 Instead, I should take a deep breath, find some humility, look the other person in the eye, and say, "I was wrong."
 Full Stop.
 Then let him speak.
 After he's had a turn to respond, I am free to continue making my argument.

 ##13.
-When asked a question, I will respond in one of three ways: if I don't know the answer, I will say, "I don't know."
+When asked a question, I will respond in one of three ways.

+If I don't know the answer, I will say, "I don't know."
 If I know the answer, I will give it.
 Unless answering makes me uncomfortable or puts me in peril (e.g. I'd lose my job if I answered), in which case I will politely opt out by saying, "Sorry, but I'd prefer not to answer."

 Asking questions (seeking knowledge) and providing answers (teaching) are two of the noblest and most important human activities.
 Though there are cases where I can opt out of answering, in general I should answer any question.

 By choosing to participate in a conversation, I signal my willingness to answer.
 If I'm not willing to answer questions any more, I need to leave. *Staying but refusing to answer is never an option*.

 ##14.
-I will never hedge my bets by both making an argument and predicting my audience won't agree with it or won't pay attention to it.
+I will never hedge my bets.

+I must not both making an argument and predict my audience won't agree with it or won't pay attention to it.

 "There's probably no point in me saying this, but..."